 There are various ways a criminal case can be resolved that make records of the arrest and prosecution of the matter eligible for expunction.
 An arrest and charges must result in a dismissal, a Not Guilty verdict at trial, or the successful completion of a pre-trial diversion program.
 If convicted of an offense, the only way to get the records expunged involves either a pardon or the case being overturned on appeal.
 The Texas Code of Criminal Procedure sets out the specific conditions that must be met to become eligible.

-An individual seeking to clear his or her record to wait for a minimum period of time before filing a lawsuit for an expunction.
-If a person is arrested by law enforcement, but the prosecutor’s office does not accept charges the records of the arrest are eligible for expunction after the following time periods:
+An individual seeking to clear his or her record in some situations has to wait for a minimum period of time before filing a lawsuit for an expunction.
+If a person is arrested by law enforcement, but the prosecutor’s office does not accept charges, or accepts charges and later dismisses them, the records of the arrest are eligible for expunction after the following time periods:

 expunction cases and can advise you of the best approach to clear your criminal records.
-The Law Office of Collin Evans is a Houston-based law practice that serves counties throughout Texas in expunction matters, including Harris County, Fort Bend County, Montgomery County, Galveston County, Walker County, Brazos County, and Brazoria County.
-The legal professionals of the practice are ready and waiting to answer your questions about Texas expunctions or other legal issues you might be facing.
-For a free consultation and more information about the legal services available, contact the team at the Law Office of Collin Evans online or by phone at 713-225-0650.
+Collin Evans Law is a Houston-based law practice that serves counties throughout Texas in expunction matters, including Harris County, Fort Bend County, Montgomery County, Galveston County, Walker County, Brazos County, Waller County and Brazoria County.
+Collin Evans is ready and waiting to answer your questions about Texas expunctions or other legal issues you might be facing.
+For a free consultation and more information about the legal services available, contact the team at Collin Evans Law, PLLC online or by phone at 713-225-0650.

-- Texas Code of Criminal Procedure, Chapter 55.
+* Texas Code of Criminal Procedure, Chapter 55.
 Expunction of Criminal Records

-- “Expunctions in Texas,” State Bar of Texas
+* “Expunctions in Texas,” State Bar of Texas

-- “Clear or seal your record?
+* “Clear or seal your record?
 Expunctions vs. Nondisclosures in Texas,” TexasLawHelp.org